Scaranonatale/Scaranonatale/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
+- 💻 I have a degree in Computer Science
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...